faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

 ## Xcode Diagnostic Settings

-By opening the project `icdab_sample` @icdabgithub and looking at the Schema definition and then highlighting the Diagnostics\index{software!diagnostics} tab we see the following options:
+By opening the project `icdab_sample` @icdabgithub and looking at the Scheme definition and then highlighting the Diagnostics\index{software!diagnostics} tab we see the following options:

 ![](screenshots/diagnostic_settings.png)